 Did I tell you that my crochet adventure started off with a set of crochet amigurumi bunnies?
 If you've ever gone to read my about me page, you'll know that my interest in crochet started off with a set of amigurumi wedding bunnies that I got as a wedding gift.

-When you Google search, "Free Crochet Bunny Patterns" there's an unlimited number of crochet bunny patterns out there.
+When you Google search "Free Crochet Bunny Patterns," there are an unlimited number of crochet bunny patterns out there.
 Today, I'm going to share with you some of my favorite hidden gem amigurumi bunnies that you might not even know about!

 And you know what the best part is?
 All these crochet patterns are FREE!